Witchfinder General-1968

 Grade: B+

-Playing like an extended episode of the Twilight Zone, and to the film’s credit, it preceded the television series, at a brief one hour and twenty-minute running time the film is successful at achieving thought-provoking post-film dialogue and has been crowned with the cult-classic status along with similar creepy themed genre films that blossomed during the 1950s.
+Playing like an extended episode of The Twilight Zone, and to the film’s credit, it preceded the television series.
+The film successfully achieves thought-provoking post-film dialogue at a brief one-hour and twenty-minute running time.
+It has been crowned with cult-classic status and similar creepy-themed genre films that blossomed during the 1950s.

 Set in the fictional sunny California town of Santa Mira, the film gets off to an exciting start as we witness a screaming man in an emergency room attempting to be calmed by staff.
 The harried man claims to be a doctor and recounts, via flashbacks, the events leading up to the present day.

 An interesting facet of Invasion of the Body Snatchers is how time has changed the reaction to the film.
-In 1956 the thought of aliens taking over the world seemed plausible and frightening since the man had not yet walked on the moon and astronomy was a just new venture.
+In 1956, the thought of aliens taking over the world seemed plausible and frightening since the man had not yet walked on the moon, and astronomy was a new venture.

 The peaceful tranquility of the United States of America was in danger of being overtaken, the film exclaimed, and viewers fell for the scare tactics.

-Decades later, the vibe of the United States is more integrated and flourished with more diversity and acceptance of other cultures and beings.
+Decades later, the United States’ vibe is more integrated and flourishes with more diversity and acceptance of other cultures and beings.
 The country is also more chaotic, so the invasion of the “pod people” is less scary and perhaps even more embraced by those living in Malcontent.

-The acting is marginally good if not spectacular, but it does not need to be Oscar-worthy to have the desired effect.
-The actors deliver their lines with a dramatic gusto successful in providing the troubled paranoia of the suburban American to audiences sure to be on the edge of their seats as the drama unfolds.
+The acting is marginally good, if not spectacular, but it does not need to be Oscar-worthy to have the desired effect.
+The actors deliver their lines with dramatic gusto, successfully conveying suburban Americans’ troubled paranoia to audiences who will surely be on the edge of their seats as the drama unfolds.

-The black and white cinematography is palpable yet subdued, the lack of colors providing mystique that was ample for the times.
-The 1950’s while a wonderful time for film was also a less edgy time for cinema.
+The black and white cinematography is palpable yet subdued, and the lack of colors provides substance.
+While the 1950s was a wonderful time for film, it was also a less edgy time for cinema.

-The 1960s brought fewer restrictions and therefore more shocking elements but Invasion of the Body Snatchers is compartmentalized, feeling more like a long episodic television thriller.
+The 1960s brought fewer restrictions and more shocking elements, but Invasion of the Body Snatchers is compartmentalized, feeling more like a long episodic television thriller.

 Double-billed with the equally frightening The Day the Earth Stood Still (1951) would make for delicious 1950s science-fiction viewing.

-I remain partial to the stunning vibrantly colored 1978 remake, superior film-making, and more layered production values, but the original Invasion of the Body Snatchers holds its own and is a recommended watch.
+I remain partial to the stunning, vibrantly colored 1978 remake, which features superior filmmaking and more layered production values.
+The original Invasion of the Body Snatchers (1956) holds its own and is a recommended watch.

 Lady and the Tramp-1955